Syncfusion AI Assistant

 Add import namespaces

-To use the Pivot Table component, import the required namespaces.
-Open the ~/_Imports.razor file and add the Syncfusion.Blazor and Syncfusion.Blazor.PivotView namespaces.
+After the packages are installed, open the ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.PivotView namespaces.

 @using Syncfusion.Blazor